 Private health insurances

-Sygesikringen danmark is a members-owned private health insurance that contributes financially to ordinary health-related expenses.
+Sygeforsikringen "danmark" is a members-owned private health insurance that contributes financially to ordinary health-related expenses.
 You can choose between four different insurance groups.
 Most of these groups cover part of the fee of psychotherapy, if you meet one of the criteria mentioned under Publicly Supported Psychotherapy.
-This applies to sessions with an authorized psychologist (as myself), whether you have a referral from your general practician or not.
+This applies to sessions with an authorized psychologist (as myself), whether you have a referral from your general practitioner or not.
 Please check the terms of your insurance for specific information.
-You can read more about Sygesikringen danmark in English here.
+You can read more about Sygeforsikringen "danmark" in English here.

 Community financed psychological treatment